 1. Hunt for bargains and treasures at the Mauer Park Flea Market

-If you happen to be in Berlin on a Sunday you can enjoy the outdoors and explore the hundreds of vendors selling second hand goods and unique local products.
+We think Mauer Park Market is the best flea market in Berlin.
+If you happen to be in Berlin on a Sunday you can enjoy the outdoors and explore hundreds of vendors selling second hand goods and unique local products.
 I purchased a vintage Adidas jacket, a beach blanket, a pair of earrings and Ari an 80s jean jacket and watch with a stone and rust face.
 There are many food trucks, so you can grab a bite to eat or a beer while you scour the aisles.
 The flea market is located in the hip and vibrant Prenzauler Berg neighbourhood.

 2. Enjoy a picnic and watch the sunset at Tempelhofer Feld